Daniel Paul Schreber: Timeline

+Experiences

-Schreber was a successful and highly respected judge until middle age when the onset of his psychosis occurred.
-He woke up one morning with the thought that it would be pleasant to "succumb" to sexual intercourse as a woman.
+Schreber woke up one morning with the thought that "it really must be rather pleasant to be a woman succumbing to intercourse".
 He was alarmed and felt that this thought had come from somewhere else, not from himself.
 He even hypothesized that the thought had come from a doctor who had experimented with hypnosis on him; he thought that the doctor had telepathically invaded his mind.
-He believed his primary psychiatrist, Prof. Paul Flechsig, had contact with him using a "nerve-language" of which Schreber said humans are unaware.
+He believed his primary psychiatrist, Paul Flechsig, had contact with him using a "nerve-language" of which Schreber said humans are unaware.
 He believed that hundreds of people's souls took special interest in him, and contacted his nerves by using "divine rays", telling him special information, or requesting things of him.
 During one of his stays at the Sonnenstein asylum, he concluded that there are "fleeting-improvised-men" in the world, which he believed were divinely fabricated men, as miracles to provide Schreber with "play-with-humans" in light of a depopulation of the world.

 As his psychosis progressed, he believed that God was turning him into a woman, sending rays down to enact 'miracles' upon him, including little men to torture him.
 Schreber was released from psychiatric hospitals around 1902, shortly before the publication of his book.
-He resumed his private activities, which he conducted very well up until 1907, when his mother died.
-He then went through a final hospitalisation.
-Schreber died on 14 April 1911 in the Leipzig-Dosen asylum.